SPECIAL $75 1st-Timers Learn-to-Ski or Learn-to-Snowboard Package.

 $75 - 1st Timers Lift, Lesson and Rental Package is a one-day package which includes a beginner area only LIFT PASS, special

 1st-Timers group SKI LESSON, and RENTAL SKIS or SNOWBOARD equipment designed to make turning, stopping and learning to Ski or Snowboard easier and more FUN!
-1st-Timer lift ticket provides access to the Paddy Wagon beginner lift and all 4 of our Learning Carpets as well as the base area beginner terrain Paddy's & Scooter slopes.
+1st-Timer lift ticket provides access to the Paddy Wagon beginner lift and all 4 of our Learning Carpets as well as the base area beginner terrain which goes by the trail names of Paddy's & Scooter slopes.

 On Weekends & over all Holidays 1st Timers SKI LESSONS start at any of the following times: